chrstphrknwtn/ragtag/readme.md

 </div>
 ````

-## And operator
+## And
-Using regular template literals this will return `false` in your template, instead of nothing.
+Using regular template literals like this will result in `false` turning up in in your rendered HTML (instead of nothing).

 ````javascript
 const people = ['Alice', 'Bob', 'Carol'];